fasamany1/sorting_algorithms/README.md

 #### 5. Cocktail shaker sort

-Write a function that sorts a doubly linked list of integers in ascending order using the <a href="https://intranet.alxswe.com/rltoken/bwa4mHfUbbWTB8J2OIHvpA">Cocktail shaker sort algorithm</a>
+Write a function that sorts a doubly linked list of integers in ascending order using the <a href="https://intranet.alxswe.com/rltoken/bwa4mHfUbbWTB8J2OIHvpA">Cocktail shaker sort</a> algorithm

 * Prototype: ```oid cocktail_sort_list(listint_t **list);```
 * You are not allowed to modify the integer n of a node.
 You have to swap the nodes themselves.